MileHacker Logo

 Health Precautions

-Be aware of common health issues and take preventive measures.
-Traveler's Diarrhea: Drink only bottled or purified water.
+Be aware of common health issues plus get preventive measures.
+Traveler's Diarrhea: Stick to bottled or purified water.
 Steer clear of ice from tap water.
 Eat well-cooked food from reputable establishments.

 Mosquito-borne Illnesses

-• Dengue, Zika, Chikungunya are present in Brazil.
-Use DEET-based insect repellent or picaridin, especially at dawn and dusk.
+• Dengue, Zika, Chikungunya can be found in Brazil.
+Use DEET-based insect repellent or picaridin, notably in the early morning and evening.

 • Wear long sleeves and pants in forested areas or at night.

-• Sunburn/Heatstroke: Búzios has intense sun.
-Use broad-spectrum sunscreen (SPF 30+), wear a hat, sunglasses, and stay hydrated with bottled water.
+• Sunburn/Heatstroke: Búzios has strong sun.
+Use broad-broad-spectrum sunscreen (SPF 30+), wear a hat, sunglasses, and stay hydrated with bottled water.

-• Jellyfish/Sea Urchins: Be mindful when swimming.
+• Jellyfish/A Spiny sea creature: Be mindful when swimming.
 Water shoes offer protection against sea urchins and full of rocks bottoms.

 Medical Access